opulo-inc/ohai/docs/feeder8/feeder-frame-8mm-asm/index.md

 	`TO DO: ADD PHOTO`

-* Manually install `8mm-fiducial-board (PCB-0008-01)` into the front pocket of the `feeder-frame-8mm`
+* Manually install `8mm-fiducial-board` into the front pocket of `feeder-frame-8mm`
-	*  The fiducial markers should this PCB remain visible when installed
+	*  The fiducial markers should remain visible when installed

 	`TO DO: ADD PHOTO`